-The brief (again, this is the corrected brief) was filed by attorney William Weidner on behalf of Dr. Lakshmi Arunachalam and her company Pi-Net International.
-I don't know if they technically fit the definition of "patent trolls," but I'm going to use that term because they have sued more than 80 defendants in the past three years over patents supposedly covering "online transactions."
+The brief (again, this was the corrected brief) was filed by attorney William Weidner on behalf of Dr. Lakshmi Arunachalam and her company Pi-Net International.
+I don’t know if they technically fit the definition of “patent trolls,” but I’m going to use that term because they have sued more than 80 defendants in the past three years over patents supposedly covering “online transactions.”
 (This suit was against JP Morgan, for example).
 So the subject matter is complicated and probably BS to begin with, and the brief certainly clarifies nothing.

 It is 67 pages long and the authors say it includes 13,862 words.
 It probably would, if HWTech.,supr(citingExxonResearch&Eng’gCo.v.UnitedStates,265F.3d1371,1376(Fed.Cir.2001).Nautilus,Inc.v.BiosigInstruments,Inc.134S.Ct.2120,2124,2128(2014).GeneralElec.Co.v.WabashApplianceCorp.,304U.S.364,371(1938).UnitedStatesv.Adams,383U.S.39,48(1966);FestoCorp.v.ShoketsuKinzokuKogyoKabushikiCo.,535U.S.722,741(2002) were one word.